Mihay135/Mihay135/README.md

 ## 🚀 Goals

 - Master GitHub workflows to collaborate like a pro.
-- Build a portfolio of projects in Java, React, and Spring Boot.
+- Build a portfolio of projects in React, Java, and SpringBoot.
-- Narrow down my tech focus while keeping my curiosity alive!
+- Narrow down my tech focus in the long run while keeping my curiosity alive!

 ## 📬 Get in Touch